TungNgHoang/UnitTestingJava/README.md

-# Unit Testing with Java: A Calculator Application
+# Unit Testing with Java: A org.example.Calculator Application

 This repository demonstrates the use of **JUnit** for unit testing in Java through a simple calculator application.
 It includes the implementation of basic arithmetic operations and corresponding test cases to validate functionality.